 '''

 alien4cloud:

 user: admin

 port: 8088

-locations:

-- name: myLocation

-type: openstack

-properties:
+infrastructures:

+openstack:

-auth_url: http://10.197.135.201:5000/v2.0
+auth_url: http://10.1.2.3:5000/v2.0

 '''

 The bootstrap configuration file can be also be used to define Ansible Inventory configuration parameters.
-This is needed for example if you want to use on target hosts a python version different from the one automatically selected by Ansible.
+This is needed for example if remote hosts have python3 installed by default and not python, like on Ubuntu 18+.

-In this case, you can add in the bootstrap configuration file, a section allowing to configure an Ansible behavioral inventory parameter that will allow to specify which python interpreter could be used by Ansible on target hosts, as described in Ansible Inventory Configuration section.
+In this case, you can add in the bootstrap configuration file, a section allowing to configure an Ansible behavioral inventory parameter that will allow to specify which python interpreter could be used by Ansible on remote hosts, as described in Ansible Inventory Configuration section.